Sharing Wisdom (And Curricula!) About Teaching Diplomacy, International Affairs, and Other Associated Topics

 This page is broad in its definition of the terrain covered.
 A prime focus is on how to teach the practice of diplomacy, and its coupling of strategic thinking with practical solutions.
 Also included is the teaching of international affairs and the role of diplomacy, different matters entirely.

 AFSA considers this initiative not only a valuable service to members, but also a significant step in building an understanding of diplomacy and its importance to the security and prosperity of the United States, a critical part of AFSA’s mission.

 Special thanks to Ambassador (ret.)
 Ronald Neumann, the President of The American Academy of Diplomacy, who has generously shared the AAD’s treasure-trove of curricula, for which a link is available below.
 Another special thanks to Ambassador (ret.)
 Barbara K. Bodine, Distinguished Professor in the Practice of Diplomacy and concurrent Director of the Study of Diplomacy at Georgetown University, who shares with us how to access Georgetown’s Case Studies Library dedicated to diplomatic practice.
-And, finally, thank you to Jillian Burns, adjunct Profession at George Washington University, who has worked with AFSA from the beginning on this initiative.
+And, finally, thank you to Jillian Burns, an instructor at George Washington University, who has worked with AFSA from the beginning on this initiative.

 Below please find resources which can inform the teaching of diplomacy, development, and international affairs.
 AFSA will continue to solicit input from the many FS educators out there, many of whom have already volunteered to participate in this initiative.

 If you have resources to contribute or suggestions please contact: